JAGF009/TrackComp/README.md

 For now it provides readers for PascalVOC-like databases and [MOT2017](https://motchallenge.net/) database, currently working on [VOT2017](http://www.votchallenge.net/vot2017/dataset.html) database.

-For tracker compatibility I am currently working on STRUCK and plan to include all OpenCV trackers (which will be easy) and Re3 Tracker.
+For tracker compatibility I am currently working on STRUCK and plan to include all OpenCV trackers and Re3 Tracker.

 ##### Dependency